Signing Time!

 Signing Time! is an American television program targeted towards children aged one through eight that teaches American Sign Language.
 It is filmed in the United States and was created by sisters Emilie Brown and Rachel Coleman, the latter of whom hosts the series.
-Between the years 2002 and 2008, it was aired by American Public Television in many cities across the US.
+Between 2006 and 2016, it was syndicated by American Public Television to public television stations across the US.
 Signing Time! is produced and distributed by Two Little Hands Productions, which is located in Salt Lake City, Utah.

-Signing Time’s multi-sensory approach encourages learning through three senses — visual, auditory and kinesthetic — and reaches children with diverse learning styles and abilities by encouraging interaction through signing, singing, speaking and dancing.
+Signing Time!s multi-sensory approach encourages learning through three senses — visual, auditory and kinesthetic — and reaches children with diverse learning styles and abilities by encouraging interaction through signing, singing, speaking and dancing.
 The series teaches signs for common words, questions, phrases, movements, colors, sports, days of the week, everyday objects, and common activities.

-The segments for the show aired as an interstitial for PBS Kids Sprout's Musical Mornings with Coo block from 2007 to 2009.
-The insterstitals still air on SproutOnDemand from 2010 to 2013.

-Currently, Signing Time! interstitial music videos can be seen on Nick Jr. As of October 4, 2010, public television stations were allowed to show the series for the next two years.
+From 2009 to 2012, Signing Time! interstitial music videos aired on the Nick Jr. channel.
+As of October 4, 2010, public television stations were allowed to show the series for the next two years.